anantakrroy/mystore/README.md

 3. **Models** folder includes model for Product and CartItem .
 - Product model matches the one received by the API.
 - CartItem model represents an item in shopping cart with extra information about purchase quantity.
 4. Routing implemented using Router Module.
-Also, implemented conditional routing using AuthGuard service to not allow success route to be accessed by manually typing in url if the amount ordered is 0.
+Also, implemented conditional routing using AuthGuard service to not allow success route to be accessed by manually typing in url if the amount ordered is 0. *Resource which helped me [Stackoverflow Post](https://stackoverflow.com/questions/34660263/angular2-conditional-routing)*
 5. Services like cart service used to pass data around sibling components.
 6. *Extra Item -* : Implemented **cart bubble** to show current unique product items added to the cart.
 7. Implemented **sanitised customer form** which is **validated for user inputs** .
 Appropriate error messages also shown for invalid input entered.
 8. Can add items to the cart from product list page or the individual product page.
 9. User can remove items from the checkout page by changing the quantity to a value less than 1 using the *arrows* in the quantity field.

 ## Video Demo :